abonander/img_hash/README.md

 Thanks to Emil Mikulic for the 2D Discrete Cosine Transform implementation in C, ported to Rust in `src/dct.rs`:
 http://unix4lyfe.org/dct/ (Implementation: http://unix4lyfe.org/dct/listing2.c) (Accessed August 2014)

 Unfortunately, the AAN algorithm that provides `O(n log n)` performance didn't seem to be viable for arbitrary-length input vectors without massive code duplicaton.
-This shouldn't be much of a concern as the program is largely I/O bound and the actual time spent hashing will be insignificant compared to the run time of the program as a whole.
+This shouldn't be a problem as hashing an image is still very fast on modern hardware.
+Bottlenecks are more likely in I/O or decoding the images from files.

 Usage
 =====